DJ LeMahieu Preview, Player Props: Yankees vs. Tigers

-On Tuesday, DJ LeMahieu (.667 slugging percentage in past 10 games, including five home runs) and the New York Yankees face the Detroit Tigers, whose starting pitcher will be Alex Faedo.
+On Wednesday, DJ LeMahieu (.538 slugging percentage in past 10 games, including four home runs) and the New York Yankees face the Detroit Tigers, whose starting pitcher will be Matt Manning.
 First pitch is at 7:05 PM ET.

-In his previous game, he went 1-for-4 with a double and an RBI against the Astros.
+He hit a home run while going 1-for-4 in his previous game against the Tigers.

 DJ LeMahieu Game Info & Props vs. the Tigers